Oregon Ducks football: Mike Bellotti era (1995–2008)

 Offensive coordinator Mike Bellotti was elevated into the head coaching position after Rich Brooks vacated the position in 1995.
 During his head coaching career, Bellotti elevated the expectations of the Ducks football program.
 Season records that in the past would have been deemed acceptable or even laudable became considered mediocre and disappointing.
 Bellotti was immediately successful, leading the team to a 9–3 record his first year and an appearance in the Cotton Bowl Classic.
 In his 14 seasons, Bellotti's teams were selected for 12 bowl games, and only once (2004, 5–6) did the Ducks post a losing record during his tenure.

 Bellotti coached the team to the Pac-10 Championship in the 2000 season, shared with Washington and OSU.
 With a Rose Bowl bid on the line, the Ducks lost the 2000 Civil War at Corvallis, dropping the Ducks to the Holiday Bowl The Ducks defeated Texas 35–30 in the Holiday, for the first 10-win season in program history.

 In the 2001 season, senior quarterback Joey Harrington, a Heisman Trophy finalist, led the Ducks to its first 11-win season in program history and an outright Pac-10 championship.
 The season was riddled with close games, 6 of which ended with a spread of one score or less, coining the nickname "Captain Comeback" for Harrington.
 The only loss of the season came at home to the Stanford Cardinal.
+Oregon held a 3 touchdown lead, but mishaps on special teams cost them the game.